paragon1234/PID-Controller/README.md

 | 6.5   | 0.2    | 0.0003  | 1193       |
 | 6.5   | 0.2    | 0       | 1391       |

-As per above table, the minimum value of squared cte is when Kp=0.25, Ki = 0.0003 and Kd=6.5.
+As per above table, the minimum value of squared CTE is when Kp=0.25, Ki = 0.0003 and Kd=6.5.
 These are the parameters I have used in my code (line 37-40 in main.cpp)